Technical SEO

 • Ensure the Viewport Meta Tag is Present: The viewport meta tag is crucial for responsive design.
 If it’s missing, this could be the cause of the issue.
 Implement the following code in between the <head> and </head> section of your HTML: <meta content='width=device-width, initial-scale=1, minimum-scale=1' name='viewport'/>

-By addressing these points, you should be able to resolve the mobile-friendliness issues on your webpage.
+By addressing these points, you may be able to resolve the mobile-friendliness issues on your webpage.
+But if not, follow this guide.

 The robots.txt file blocks resources.